-This topic will teach you how to use the powerful features of Enterprise Architect to develop and manage Decision Models using the new DMN notation, to connect the Decision Models to other enterprise models such as Business Process Models, StateMachines, Use Case and Parametric models, to simulate them, to automatically generate programming code, create documentation and to work collaboratively as a member of a team.
+This topic will teach you how to use the many features of Enterprise Architect to develop and manage Decision Models using the new Decision Model and Notation (DMN), to connect the Decision Models to other types of enterprise model such as Business Process, StateMachine, Use Case and Parametric, to simulate them, to automatically generate programming code, to create documentation and to work collaboratively as a member of a team.

-You will learn what tools are available, how to use them and which tools should be used to perform a particular technique.
+You will learn what tools are available, which tools should be used for a particular technique, and how to use them.
 For example, the topic will teach you how to decompose complex and seemingly intractable decision rules into a simple and understandable model, using diagrams and Decision Tables.
-These can be simulated and implemented manually or used to generate high quality programming code in a wide range of languages, using the tools and facilities available within Enterprise Architect.
+These can be simulated and implemented manually or used to generate high-quality programming code in a wide range of languages, using the tools and facilities available within Enterprise Architect.